csknk/decrypt-ethereum-private-key/README.md

 Usage
 -----
-* Install dependencies listed in `requirements.txt`.
+* Clone this repo, `cd` into the project root.
-* Run `./main.py` with a path to an Ethereum keyfile as the first command-line argument.
+* Run `cargo run` with a path to an Ethereum keyfile as the first command-line argument - test file in project root.
-* Enter your password when prompted.
+* Enter your password when prompted - for the test file, the password is `password123`.
 * If the password is correct, the private key will be output to stdout.
+* If testing against the supplied test keyfile, check the result against [correct-result][16].

+### Tests
+Run `cargo test` to test the key derivation, authentication and decryption functions.

 Encryption of Keys in Ethereum
 ------------------------------